MicrosoftLearning/dp-420-cosmos-db-dev/instructions/08-inspect-azure-cosmosdb-azure-mcp-server.md

 If your lab environment isn't set up yet, follow [Set up your lab environment](https://github.com/MicrosoftLearning/dp-420-cosmos-db-dev/blob/main/Allfiles/Labs/Shared/00-setup-local-environment.md) to install Visual Studio Code, Git, the Azure CLI, and PowerShell 7.

-You also need [Python](https://www.python.org/downloads/) 3.12 or 3.13 installed.

 This exercise also requires:

-- Quota for `text-embedding-3-small` and `gpt-5.4-mini` in the Foundry region.
-Setup creates the Foundry resource, project, and model deployments.
 - [Node.js](https://nodejs.org) 22 or later, which supplies the `npx` command the MCP server runs under.
 - Visual Studio Code with the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension.

+GitHub Copilot supplies the model for Chat.
+You don't deploy a chat or embedding model for this exercise.

 ## Set up your Azure Cosmos DB resources

-This exercise uses the `aitools` profile, which creates the CosmicWorks catalog and the Agent Memory Toolkit's containers.
-It enables vector search, so use a disposable account rather than the shared core account.
-You don't need an existing Foundry project.
+This exercise uses the `core` profile, which creates the CosmicWorks catalog and supporting containers.
+The MCP tasks inspect and query only the `cosmicworks/product` container.

 To create the lab resources and load the catalog data, run setup once.
-The script configures the search policies and handles vector-search activation before completing container setup.

 1. Start **Visual Studio Code**.